 As a final notation, we call locus of a text substring t the node v whose spelled string is exactly t, hence s[v] = t.
 We call extended locus of t' the locus of its shortest extension that has defined locus in ST. In other words, the path spelling the string t' in ST ends within an edge label, say the label of the edge (u, v).
 This way s[u] prefixes t' which in turn prefixes s[v].
 Therefore v is the extended locus of t'.
 Of course if t' has a locus in ST then this coincides with its extended locus.
-As an example, the node z of the suffix tree in Figure 10.8 is the locus of the substring ssi and the extended locus of the substring ss.
+As an example, the node z of the suffix tree in Figure 10.8 is the locus of the substring ss.